optimargin/optimargin.github.io/docs/getting-started/fcm-connection.md

 Since OptiMargin is installed as a service, it might not have the required permissions to access files on a shared network drive.

-if you have your FCM data in shared drives there are a few solutions available:
+If you have your FCM data in shared drives there are a few solutions available:

 1) Monitor and ensure that OptiMargin UI is open and constantly running on your server.